Deep Learning Based Walking Tasks Classification in Older Adults using fNIRS: Introduction

 \section{Introduction}

-Mobility impairments are common in healthy aging as well as age-related disease conditions such as mild cognitive impairments and dementia~\cite{holtzer2014neuroimaging, vitorio2017fnirs, herold2017functional, leff2011assessment, hamacher2015brain, holtzer2015online, holtzer2016neurological}.
-Limitations in walking, specifically decline in gait speed is associated with various adverse outcomes including higher rates of morbidity, loss of independence and mortality~\cite{hirvensalo2000mobility, studenski2011gait}.
-Hence, impairments in locomotion can affect the individuals and their families detrimentally and pose a major public health challenge to society~\cite{studenski2011gait, verghese2011relationship}.
+\IEEEPARstart{M}{obility} impairments are common older adults affecting their functional independence and leading to increased risk of disability, morbidity, and mortality ~\cite{studenski2011gait}.
+Studies have shown that attention which is sub-served by the Pre-Frontal Cortex (PFC) and its related circuits plays a key role in the higher order cognitive control of mobility~\cite{holtzer2012relationship, yogev-seligmann2008role, holtzer2014neuroimaging, amboni2013cognitive, lindenberger2000memorizing}.
+Especially under complex and more taxing locomotion tasks as in dual task walking (DTW), allocating attention to competing task demands, requires use of additional attentional resources~\cite{rohrer1998two}, can result in degradation in both the gait and the secondary task performances, and is sensitive to aging posing a key risk factor for incident frailty and falls~\cite{holtzer2004age, verghese2012mobility}.
+Hence, assessment and identification of cognitive resource allocation together with gait performance under simple and attention demanding walking conditions, can be critical for incident risk assessment and prevention of falls in normal aging as well as in disease populations.

-Identifying mechanisms of mobility impairments is of vital importance in developing risk assessment and intervention procedures to ameliorate mobility decline and disability in aging populations.
 Motor control models of locomotion and robust associations between structural changes in frontal and subcortical brain regions with mobility outcomes have been established~\cite{drew2004cortical, lucas2019moderating, wagshul2019multi-modal}.
-Even though converging evidence suggest the role cognitive processes, specifically the executive functions in explaining mobility performance and decline in older adults ~\cite{holtzer2012relationship, yogev-seligmann2008role}, studies on the real time assessment of functional neural correlates of simple and attention-demanding locomotion tasks is scarce.
+Even though converging evidence suggests the role cognitive processes, specifically the executive functions in explaining mobility performance and decline in older adults ~\cite{holtzer2012relationship, yogev-seligmann2008role}, studies on the real time assessment and specific detections of functional neural correlates of simple and attention-demanding locomotion tasks is scarce.
 This gap could be in part due to the requirements of subject immobility and supine positioning in traditional neuroimaging modalities during scanning procedures making functional imaging of real, on the ground walking unattainable.